Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Abstract

 \section{Abstract}

-Computational models are increasingly embedded in human-centered domains—healthcare, education, workplace analytics, and digital well-being—where their predictions directly influence individual outcomes and collective welfare.
-In such contexts, achieving high accuracy alone is insufficient; models must also act ethically and equitably across diverse populations.
-However, fair AI approaches that rely on demographic attributes are often impractical, as such information is often unavailable, privacy-sensitive, or restricted by regulatory frameworks.
-Moreover, conventional parity-based fairness approaches, while aiming for equity, can inadvertently violate core ethical principles—by trading off subgroup performance or stability.
-To address this challenge, we present \textbf{\textsc{Flare}}—Fisher-guided LAtent-subgroup learning with do-no-harm REgularization, the first demographic-agnostic framework that aligns algorithmic fairness with ethical principles through the geometry of optimization. \textbf{\textsc{Flare}} leverages Fisher Information to regularize curvature, uncovering latent disparities in model behavior without access to demographic or sensitive attributes.
-By integrating representation, loss, and curvature signals, it identifies hidden performance strata and adaptively refines them through collaborative but do-no-harm optimization—enhancing each subgroup’s performance while preserving global stability and ethical balance.
+In ubiquitous and mobile health systems, computational models have emerged as a core component for inferring human states from wearable, behavioral, and physiological sensing data.
+In these settings, achieving high accuracy alone is insufficient; models must also act ethically and equitably across diverse people, contexts, and devices that shape real-world sensing performance.
+However, fairness approaches that rely on demographic or other heterogeneous attributes during training are difficult to enforce in such settings because demographic or heterogeneous attributes are often unavailable, privacy-sensitive, restricted by regulatory frameworks, or undesirable to collect in real-world sensing deployments.
+Moreover, conventional parity-based fairness approaches, while aiming for equity, can inadvertently violate core ethical principles by trading off subgroup performance.
+To address this challenge, we present \textbf{\textsc{Flare}}—Fisher-guided LAtent-subgroup learning with do-no-harm REgularization, the first demographic- and heterogeneous-attribute-agnostic framework that aligns human-centered fairness with ethical principles designed for ubiquitous and mobile sensing. \textbf{\textsc{Flare}} leverages optimization geometry, particularly the Fisher Information, to regularize curvature, uncovering latent disparities in model behavior without access to demographic or heterogeneous attributes.
+By integrating representation, loss, and curvature signals, it identifies hidden performance strata and adaptively refines them through collaborative but do-no-harm optimization—enhancing each subgroup’s performance while preserving ethical balance.
 We also introduce BHE (Beneficence–Harm Avoidance–Equity), a novel metric suite that operationalizes ethical fairness evaluation beyond statistical parity.
-Extensive evaluations across diverse physiological (EDA), behavioral (IHS), and clinical (OhioT1DM) datasets show that \textbf{\textsc{Flare}} consistently enhances ethical fairness compared to state-of-the-art baselines.
-Comprehensive ablation and loss-landscape analyses validate its design principles, and runtime evaluations confirm its practicality for resource-constrained edge deployment.
+Across mobile physiological, behavioral, and clinical sensing datasets, including EDA, OhioT1DM, IHS, and Percept-R, \textbf{\textsc{Flare}} consistently improves ethical fairness over state-of-the-art baselines.
+Ablation \textcolor{black}{study}, rule-based interpretability, and loss-landscape analyses show that these gains arise from flatter optimization geometry, simpler and more consistent model decision rules, and do-no-harm latent-subgroup adaptation.
+Runtime analysis further supports the practicality of \textbf{\textsc{Flare}} for resource-constrained sensing deployments.